CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 $ swift upload <new_bucket_name> <file_name>
 ```

-Adding a file to a existing bucket happens with the same command:
+Adding a file to a existing bucket can be done with the same command:
 ```bash
 $ swift upload <old_bucket_name> <file_name>
 ```